 Applicants apply through a 2-step process:

 Step One: Submit a Letter-of-Inquiry through our online application system.
 The deadline to submit a Letter-of-Inquiry for the 2017 grant cycle is April 14.
-The online application will go ‘live’ on February 27.
-You may sign up at the bottom of the page to receive email notifications of upcoming deadlines.
+Follow this link to the Online Application.

 Step Two: Applicants who advance to step two will be invited to submit a full proposal.

 - Tax exempt 501(c)(3) organizations.